nih-cfde/announcements/2021-08-23-announcements.md

 2. Structural Biology evolution and prediction knowledge

-You can view the agenda here: https://drive.google.com/file/d/1mxvSnUgmJ15ZXbbb3ErnH2edt_wjTbQR/view?usp=sharing To participate, register here: https://forms.gle/Po3tN1Kzz6BKarGW9
+You can view the agenda here: https://drive.google.com/file/d/1mxvSnUgmJ15ZXbbb3ErnH2edt_wjTbQR/view?usp=sharing
+</br>To participate, register here: https://forms.gle/Po3tN1Kzz6BKarGW9

 ## Funding Opportunities
 In August, NHGRI published three FOA’s that together request applications proposing a five-year pilot effort whose long-term goal is to catalog the molecular and cellular phenotypes resulting from null alleles of genes in human cells.
 MorPhiC Phase 1 will target 1000 loci for gene knock-outs; explore multiple molecular and cellular assays; develop analyses to help understand the utility of, and requirements for, the data, and to distribute the results to the community.